mui/tech-challenge-react/README.md

 - no right-to-left support
 - no npm publish

-## Environment
+## Work environment

-To save you time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc. It's a reproduction of the [mui-org/material-ui](https://github.com/mui-org/material-ui) repository.
+To save you time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc.
+It's a reproduction of the [mui/material-ui](https://github.com/mui/material-ui) repository.
 You can install this environment following these steps:

-- clone the repo: `git clone git@github.com:mui-org/react-technical-challenge.git`
+- clone the repo: `git clone git@github.com:mui/react-technical-challenge.git`
 - install the dependencies: `yarn`
 - start Next.js: `yarn start`
 - open http://0.0.0.0:3003/components/phase1/

-You can find the source of this URL at [`docs/pages/components/phase1.tsx`](https://github.com/mui-org/react-technical-challenge/blob/master/docs/pages/components/phase1.tsx), it already contains a data set of 248 countries.
+You can find the source of this URL at [`docs/pages/components/phase1.tsx`](https://github.com/mui/react-technical-challenge/blob/master/docs/pages/components/phase1.tsx), it already contains a data set of 248 countries.

-You can find the existing test to make pass at [`docs/pages/components/ComboBox.test.js`](https://github.com/mui-org/react-technical-challenge/blob/master/docs/pages/components/ComboBox.test.js).
+You can find the existing test to make pass at [`docs/pages/components/ComboBox.test.js`](https://github.com/mui/react-technical-challenge/blob/master/docs/pages/components/ComboBox.test.js).
 The tests in the file can be run with this command: `yarn t ComboBox`.

 ## Second phase